COMMON.CLOSE

 Opal

 Over 95% of opals come from Australia, making opal the "national gemstone" of Australia.
-Apart from Australia, Ethiopia, Mexico, and others are also major sources of opals.
+Apart from Australia, Ethiopia, Mexico, and other countries are also major sources of opals.

 Moonstone